CS2103AUG2016-W14-C2/main/docs/UserGuide.md

 Menion is your personal assistant that tracks all your activities and displays them in a simple to read display.
 It saves you the hassle of remembering what needs to be done and is able to help you prioritise your tasks.

 Unlike other complicated task managers, Menion is simple and intuitive.
-It relies completely on the keyboard and only requires a single line of command, removing the inconvenience of clicking and navigating through multiple interfaces.
-It also has a flexible command interface, accepting many variations of the same command, removing the need to memorise a certain format for every command.
+It relies completely on the keyboard and only requires a single line of command.
+This removes the inconvenience of clicking and navigating through multiple interfaces for you.
+It also has a flexible command interface, and is able to accept variations of the same command, removing the need to memorise a certain format for every command.

 Let's get started!
 ## Quick Start